 In some cases, employers have been able to argue that the time spent in mandatory bag checks is so minimal that it has to be negligible for pay purposes.

 However, in Apple’s case, the court found that employees were sometimes detained for a considerable length of time for the employer’s benefit and, therefore, should be compensated for that time.

 The Issue of Fair Wages

 These class action lawsuits raise a crucial point.
-They emphasize the fact that workers must be compensated for any time they spend that is to the employer’s benefit.
-In such cases, the matter to be determined is whether the time spent by workers waiting to be searched is time that is compensable.
-As California employment lawyers, our goal is to help ensure that employers are paying workers fair wages – wages that they rightfully earned.
+They emphasize that workers must be compensated for any time they spend to the employer’s benefit.
+In such cases, the matter to be determined is whether the time spent by workers waiting to be searched is compensable time.